Buy tickets for individual events below

 Commemorate the 200th anniversary of the Battle of Baltimore and celebrate the Star-Spangled Banner, the flag that inspired our national anthem, with the Smithsonian’s National Museum of American History and Smithsonian Gardens this September.
 FOOD in the Garden 2014 will explore four maritime regions where battles were waged during the War of 1812: Long Island Sound, the Chesapeake Bay, the Great Lakes, and the Gulf of Mexico.
 We’ll look back and look forward at 200 years of connections between land and water, people and food.
 Enjoy evenings of food, drinks, and dynamic conversation in a relaxed garden atmosphere on Thursday evenings in September.

-Tickets: $30 each, $100 for the series.
+Tickets: $30 each.
 Each ticket includes two drinks (courtesy of Green Hat Gin and Distillery Lane Ciderworks) and a plate of historically inspired and garden fresh food.

 Human Impact: The Long Island Sound